Ubuntu: I am because we are

 Competency-Focused

-Emphasizes grit, conscientiousness, adaptability, collaboration, and critical thinking—the competencies that actually predict workplace success.
+Emphasizes grit, adaptability, collaboration, and critical thinking.

 04